GCP Cloud Trace Integration

 Wix Platform

 Go to your Wix site and open the Wix Secrets Manager.
-Create 3 new secrets with the names below, and store the secret keys from the downloaded JSON file (in the previous step) with their corresponding values.
+Create a new secret called gcp_credentials, and store the content from the downloaded JSON file (in the previous step) as the key value.

 Package Content